haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 * lower distance limit
 * upper distance limit

-In addition to those, the [DISVIS interaction analysis](http://www.bonvinlab.org/education/disvis-webserver/#interaction-analysis) provided us with a list of putative interface residues for each molecule:
+In addition to those, the [DisVis interaction analysis](http://www.bonvinlab.org/education/disvis-webserver/#interaction-analysis) provided us with a list of putative interface residues for each molecule:

 <pre style="background-color:#DAE4E7">